Tools Home

 Use mileage tracking software or apps

 Provide employees with reliable tracking tools to simplify mileage reporting.
 Look for apps with automatic GPS tracking that can distinguish between business and personal trips with minimal effort.
-These digital solutions create consistent documentation that helps satisfy both IRS requirements and Mississippi's Workers' Compensation obligations if employees need medical treatment for workplace injuries.
+These digital solutions create consistent documentation that helps satisfy both IRS requirements and Montana's Workers' Compensation obligations if employees need medical treatment for workplace injuries.
 Digital tracking also produces reports that make reimbursement processing faster and more accurate.

 Ensure accurate and timely record-keeping